nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 Format:      `rename TAG t/TAG`

-+ To rename all contacts with same TAG.
++ To rename TAG for all contacts with TAG specified.
 + TAG has to be a full word matching existing tag in the records.
 + TAG is the existing tag that needs to be renamed.
 + t/TAG is the tag to be renamed into.